 Enjoy it.
 The antitrust laws in the US, both federal and state, are intended to provide vital protection to our economy and consumer wellbeing.
 Those who work in this field can contribute to the betterment of our society.
 Enjoy the intellectual stimulation, and enjoy the wonderful courts, court staff, attorneys, experts and consultants that you will have the opportunity to work with.

-Mr Williams has been named to leadership positions by federal courts through the US.
+Mr Williams has been named to leadership positions by federal courts throughout the USA.
 He has represented claimants in cases involving memory chips, pharmaceuticals, air passenger transportation, air cargo transportation, cathode ray tubes, capacitors, resistors, flash memory, lithium ion batteries, financial products and services, poultry and water.
-He has been appointed to represent classes, and in non-class cases he has represented the Chief Justice of California, the Judicial Council of California, the Consumers Union of United States Inc, public pension funds, private investment funds, many cities and counties of California, public utilities including water districts, and individual consumers.
+He has been appointed to represent classes, and in non-class cases he has represented the Chief Justice of California, the Judicial Council of California, the Consumers Union of the United States, public pension funds, private investment funds, many cities and counties of California, public utilities including water districts, and individual consumers.